Skilled Worker Change of Employment

 This article explains when a change of employment application is required under the Skilled Worker route, what steps both employers and workers must take and the risks involved in getting it wrong.

-Skilled Worker visa holders are required to apply for a Change of Employment if they are taking on a new job that is materially different from the one stated in their current Certificate of Sponsorship (CoS).
+Skilled Worker visa holders are required to apply for a change of employment if they are taking on a new job that is materially different from the one stated in their current Certificate of Sponsorship (CoS), such as:

-A new application is required if the worker changes employer, changes to a job in a different occupation code, or their new salary no longer meets the minimum required for their existing visa.This process is not a simple amendment.
-It is treated as a fresh visa application, and the applicant must meet the full requirements of the route at the time of submission.
+The change of employment process is not a simple amendment.
+It is treated as a full, new visa application, and the applicant must meet all of the requirements of the route at the time of submission.

 Common risks include selecting the wrong SOC code, offering a salary that does not meet the required threshold, or failing to assess whether the change triggers the need for a new application.